LoyolaChicagoBooks/introcs-csharp/rst/firstfunc.rst

 and back at the the end of the function execution.

 Understanding the jumping around in the code with function calls is crucial.
-Be sur you follow the sequence detailed above.
+Be sure you follow the sequence detailed above.
 In particular, be sure to distinguish function **definition** from function **call**.

 If it also happens to be Andre's birthday, we might define a